Haruno19/schumann-resonances/README.md

 # schumann-resonances
-C++ Implementation of the Schumann Resonances' formula
+C++ Implementation of the Schumann Resonances' formula.

+A simple program that implements Schumann frequency formula according to the attached PDF article.